LenkaTetkova/Latent-space-navigation/README.md

 ### Acknowledgements:

 This work was supported by the Novo Nordisk Foundation, the Pioneer Centre for AI, and the Danish Data Science Academy (DDSA).
+The team would also like to give a shoutout to project [Dailz](https://github.com/cardiffnlp/dialz).
+Feel free to star and support them.